stonezyg/modernize-apps-katacoda/scenarios/developer-intro/05-debugging.md

 You are all set now to start debugging using the tools of you choice.

-Remote debugging can be done using the prevalently available Java Debugger (`jdb`) command line or any modern IDE like **JBoss Developer Studio (Eclipse)** and **IntelliJ IDEA**.
+Remote debugging can be done using the widely available Java Debugger (`jdb`) command line or any modern IDE like **JBoss Developer Studio (Eclipse)** and **IntelliJ IDEA**.